vsjha18/nsecli/docs/index.rst

 Here is the list of most important features of this application.

-   # Lighting fast speed, on broad band conncetions it takes less that 300 mili seconds to fetch a quote.
+#.
+Lighting fast speed!
+On broad band conncetions it takes less that 300 mili seconds to fetch a quote.

-   #
+#.
+All in one file.
+To keep the installation hassle free, all the code is in one file.

+#.
+User configurable fields, the detailed quote.
+You can chose what fields you want to see.

+#.
+Persistent configurations.
+It is not sesssion based.

+#.
+Intutuive in use.
+You dont need to remember the stock code.
+It assists you in finding the right code.

+#.
+No dependency on third party packages.
+Uses only standard modules and packages available in the python installation.

 Indices and tables